Lawson’s 20 leads South Carolina to 67-54 win at Clemson

 Aamir Simms had team highs with 21 points and eight rebounds before fouling out in the final two minutes for the Tigers (5-5), who have lost four straight and fell to 1-5 this season against Power Five conference opponents.

-Lawson, a 6-foot-6 sophomore who’s a potential first-round NBA draft pick next season, got going in a hurry and helped the Gamecocks build a six-point lead midway through the opening half.
+Lawson, a potential first-round NBA draft pick next season, got going in a hurry and helped the Gamecocks build a six-point lead midway through the opening half.

 South Carolina was still up 24-19 on Lawson’s 3-pointer with less than five minutes left in the period.
 That’s when Clemson took off on a 7-0 run to retake the lead, a surge that was started by Simms’ three-point play.